QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Bosonic Environments

-While more sophisticated fitting approaches may produce better overall results, with the lack of a benchmark to validate any given result against, one potential strategy is to perform both fitting procedures (spectrum and correlation functions), and check the system dynamics in both cases for qualitatively correct behavior (large differences between them suggest one or both contain non-negligible errors).
-A more formal refinement of this approach may be to develop error bars on a given result based on the different fitting procedures used, akin to the error bars used in [\onlinecite{Lambert2019}] based on noise introduced into the fitting procedure.
+In all cases we use a standard least-squares algorithm for the fitting procedure.
+More sophisticated fitting approaches \cite{shifit}, or taking advantage of known properties of the bath correlation functions, may produce better overall results.
+One may also consider fitting the power spectrum as a third method (which equates to fitting the Fourier transform of the correlation functions).
+Also, while one can use analytical limits in some case to benchmark the results (like the pure dephasing result in \figref{fig7b}), in general one may lack a way validate any given result.
+One potential strategy is to perform both fitting procedures (spectrum and correlation functions), and check convergence of the system dynamics in both cases (large differences between them suggest one or both contain non-negligible errors).
+A more formal refinement of this approach may be to develop error bars on a given result based on the different fitting procedures used, akin to the error bars used in [\onlinecite{Lambert2019}] based on noise introduced into the fitting procedure. }